 Considering research, the teachers at UoM are mostly oriented towards external (national or international) sources of financing.
 However, thanks to the improved financing, UoM has recently decided to introduce two mechanisms which are to advance the management of this activity to a certain measure.
 UoM introduced the Rulebook which prescribes awards for research papers published in journals listed in the relevant databases.
 Furthermore, all the faculties are introduced with the new obligation to direct all their income into the so-called Units' Development fund, which, among other things, is to help realisation of their research activities.
 Although the new Collective Agreement made two significant steps forward, it still standardizes the teachers' income especially on the basis of the teaching performed.
-It would be an improvement if the collective Agreement or through their research, either through the Collective Agreement or through the agreement on UoM's funding.
+It would be an improvement if the teachers were able to realize parts of their income also through their research, either through the Collective Agreement or through the agreement on UoM's funding.
 It would make a good mechanism for an improved management and administration of research performance at our university.